Student spotlight details

 'I was scared to apply.
 I knew the odds were stacked against me, as all my life I had been told that young Black men from West Philadelphia rarely get the chance to attend the likes of Oxford or become published authors.
 But I also knew that despite the odds, I had to apply.
 If for no other reason than at Oxford, I would be around some of the best writers and literary minds in the world.

 'As I had predicted when I was accepted into the programme, studying at Oxford proved to be an academic challenge unlike any I had ever taken on.
 The programme took me three years to complete.
 It was so difficult that at times I questioned whether I belonged.
 The programme made me study authors, poets, techniques, and other literary subjects outside of my comfort zone, all with the shared theme of making me a better writer.
-During each course, the professor pushed me beyond my limits, challenging me to be better.
+During each course, the tutor pushed me beyond my limits, challenging me to be better.
 I wanted to soak up all of their knowledge like a sponge, and they implored me to do just that.
 No email or discussion board post ever went unanswered.
 In fact, each was met with thorough criticism as to how I could improve my work.
 So while the programme was a challenge unlike any I had yet to face, upon completion it became one of the most rewarding and angelic experiences of my life.

-'The most enjoyable part of the programme was the time I spent at the Rewley House in Oxford, and all of the festivities I attended.
+'The most enjoyable part of the programme was the time I spent at Rewley House in Oxford, and all of the festivities I attended.
 Every evening after class, I would venture to the Eagle and Child pub to partake in robust discussions with fellow students on story and character.
 Some nights, post drinks and discussions, we would then venture into the town’s centre and attend events like, Shakespeare’s Love’s Labour’s Lost in the Wadham College gardens, or stop and soak in the sounds of Tchaikovsky as it came from the Oxford Town Hall.
-During my time in the programme, I did not just get a first-class education, but I also made friends and memories that I will cherish until the day that I day.
+During my time in the programme, I did not just get a first-class education, but I also made friends and memories that I will cherish until the day that I die.

 'Three years after completing the programme, my studies at Oxford had paid off and I signed my first book deal for the publication of my debut young-adult novel Every Variable of Us.
 I am currently busy promoting the novel, which is now available for pre-order wherever books are sold in preparation for its worldwide release on March 1, 2022.
 However, even in the midst of my hectic schedule, I am vigorously at work on my next novel, which I hope to have completed by the end of 2022.